 - “You’re gonna make your future boyfriend happy one day”

 What you can do in this situation is explain and educate someone on what your sexual identity is and how you think.
 Some of the time men say things like these because they think it’s a compliment when it really isn’t.

 If politely explaining it only causes him to disrespect you more or make you feel uncomfortable, it could be a sign to not continue the arrangement.

 You’re seeing his true colors show and if that is the maturity and respect he gives you, you are worth more.
 I’ve had plenty of experiences from sugar daddies reacting to the ways I said above and I’ve met a good handful who are respectful and don’t see it as anything different than an organic relationship.

-The sugar daddy I have right now asked me if I’ve been with women and I remember thinking “oh no, here we go again” and I told him “yes, but not sexually” and he said “okay” in the most natural way.
+The sugar daddy I have right now asked me if I’ve been with women.
+I remember thinking “oh no, here we go again”but I told him “yes, but not sexually.”
+And to my surprise, he said “okay” in the most natural way.
 As if I told him I like coffee but just without creamer.

 Moments like these just make me realize how important it is that we continue to bring visibility to the LGBT community, to celebrate pride and how far we’ve all come as people and as a society and also to let it be a common thing so those who are less involved in this field are more educated.

 I hope all my LGBT babies out there can stay proud for who they are and know they are not alone in this sugar bowl!